Open Kitchen Design(Last Updated On: October 10, 2018)

 If you want to open your kitchen you should always consult with a licensed architect and have a licensed qualified contractor do the work.
 The biggest thing to think about is what walls you will remove.
 Removing a wall to create an open floor plan is serious business.
 You want to know if the wall is load bearing or has utilities like pipes or ventilation ducts running through it.
 Relocating these items can sometimes be prohibitive and costly, but depending on your budget and the physical conditions you may be able to do it.
 Opening a kitchen is one of the most common home and apartment renovation trends we have noticed.

-Open Kitchen Design Ideas
+Open Kitchen Design With Island

 Floor Transition for Open Kitchens